daviddavini/progress/html-and-xhtml-the-definitive-guide.md

 World Wide Web Consortium (W3C): Defines standards for Web-related technology including HTTP, CSS, and XML.
 Internet Engineering Task Force (IEFT): Defines all of the technology of the Internet via official documents known as Request for Comments (RFCS).

+> HTML is the black sheep in the family of document markup languages.

+HTML was based on Standard Generalized Markup Language (SGML), a markup metalanguage originally intended to be the one tool that all document elements were created with.
+Like SGML, XML is a formal markup metalanguage that uses select features of SGML to define HTML-like markup languages.
+XML is a simplified subset of SGML.

+HTML is *not* a document formatting tool!

+reconstitute: To rebuild, or change the organization of.
+eschew: To shun; to avoid as something wrong.
+decry: To blame clamorously; to censure as faulty, mean or worthless.

+XML modules allow you to add new features to XHTML documents in a standardized way.
+For example, the MathML module provides markup elements for math equations.
+XHTML is itself composed of XML modules.

+Word processor: A computer program for inputting, editing, formatting, and displaying text.
+Desktop publishing: The creation of documents such as newsletters, brochures, books and web pages using dedicated software on a personal computer.

+Freeware: Software (usually proprietary) distributed at no monetary cost to the user.
+This doesn't describe the type of license the software uses.
+Shareware: Proprietary software that is initially shared by the owner for trial use at no cost, often with incomplete functionality until the user pays.